RodolfoPelinson/Antidepressants_sp/markdowns/randomForest_approach.md

 ![](randomForest_approach_files/figure-gfm/unnamed-chunk-8-3.png)<!-- -->

-For the high income data set both number of inhabitants and number of households without sanitation have positive effects on total antidepressant concentration.
+For the high income data set both number of inhabitants and number of households without sanitation have general positive effects on total antidepressant concentration, with a small decrease at the end of the gradient for the number of households without sanitation.

+## Conclusion

-Apparently, the positive effect of the number of households without sanitation is only positive for the upper portion of average income.
+Apparently, the effect of the number of households without sanitation is generally negative for the lower portion of average income and positive for the upper portion.
+The number of inhabitants is always positively correlated to the total concentration of antidepressants.